AElfProject/AElf/docs/resources/testnet.md

 ### Import the snapshot data

 After you’ve finished setting up the database, download the latest snapshots.
 The following gives you the template for the download URL, but you have to specify the snapshot date.
-We recommend you get the latest:
+We recommend you get the latest.

 Restore the chain database from snapshot:
 ```bash